 Camping under the stars and in dorm share accommodation on this tour through Western Australia.
 Start in in the capital, Perth, you'll be spotting dolphins in Monkey Mia and snorkelling the beautiful reef out of Coral Bay.
 Take a swim in Karijini National Park and hike through national parks.
 We'll also take you to Exmouth, Carnarvon, Cable Beach and New Norcia along the way.
-An adventure for those who are after a true no frills experience.
+An adventure for those who are after a true no frills experience, with included return flight and 3 free days in Broome to make this the best value for money trip on the market.

 Max Passengers: 20